th3N0m4d/react-apps-from-scratch/TUTORIAL_PART_ONE.md

 ```
 Copy and paste the code below into this file.

-> **Note:** Don't worry about if this configuration file at this point.
+> **Note:** Don't worry about the configuration file at this point.
 Suffice it to say that we are telling webpack that files ending with .jsx and .js should be loaded by `babel-loader` along with its presets.

 ```js
 module.exports = {